wavefrontHQ/docs/index.md

          </div>
          <div class="panel-body">
              <p><a href="label_data.html" class="btn btn-primary btn-block">Data</a></p>
-             <p>Learn how to get data into Wavefront and data formats and naming.</p>
+             <p>Learn how to get data into Wavefront and about data formats and naming.</p>
          </div>
      </div>
  </div>